 You must have watched the anaconda movies with awe.
 This great mighty and powerful snake can easily be termed as the largest, biggest snake, etc. On watching the movie, you must be wondering whether snakes, so huge, actually exist or not.
 Well, apart from the fantasy and some fictitious aspects; there definitely exist snakes that grow as long as 20-30 feet (6-9 meters).

 Largest Snakes in the World

 Among the different types of snakes found on Earth today, species belonging to python and boa class are the biggest ones.
 Here are some of the big snakes found on Earth along with pictures.
-(You can click on the pictures to get enlarged versions).

 Click on the images for a better view.

 The reticulated python or Python reticulatus is the largest variety among pythons and also the world's longest snake.
 The average length of this python is above 20 feet (6 meters).
 The largest reticulated python found is 28 feet (over 8 meters) in length.
 Black, brown, orange and yellow are the typical colors of this python and it is found in Southeast Asia and the Philippines.
 Interestingly, reticulated pythons are also very popular as pets.